50 million tons of apparel waste are discarded annually.

 Brands that heavily rely on wholesale manufacture apparel to fill orders placed by stores.
 Brick and mortar and department stores floors change their products at least once a month to remain compelling to their regular customers.
 They also need to have in stock every style, color and size that their customers may potentially want.
 As a result, there is way too much product at the stores.
 Unsold products get heavily discounted, and sometimes discarded.

 During COVID19 store closures, this cycle came to a halt.
 For months, department stores were sitting on product, not ordering more.
 Many stores closed down.
-And when new orders finally started coming in, they were cautious and conservative.
+And as new orders start coming in, brands have an opportunity to be strategic, cautious and conservative.